amit242/chatbot/readme.md

 in offline mode below commands are supported by the bot. these commands can be given to the bot as runtime input

     "quit" : exit
-    "reload aiml": reloads the aiml into bot's
+    "reload aiml": reloads the aiml into bot's cache memory. make sure to save if the change needs to persisted in bot's brain
-    "save" :
+    "save" : writes the aiml into bot's brain